Mites on Dogs: 3 Simple Natural Home Remedies

 How do you get rid of mites on a dog?

-You can get rid of mites on a dog by using medicated shampoos or dips and potentially prescription medications if needed.
+You can eliminate mites on a dog by using medicated shampoos or dips and potentially prescription medications if needed.
 It’s important to also monitor the mite population with regular skin scrapings.

 Can humans get mites from dogs?